hgcl/clara-le/pages/posts/4-gluehwein-and-note-taking.md

 ### [Newslettrs](https://newslettrs.app/)

-A newsletter-dedicated inbox out of your email—beta mode.
+A newsletter-dedicated inbox out of your email — beta mode.

 Robin was telling me that I have an "early adopter" personality.
 Newslettrs is one of those services I subscribed to less than 30 minutes after discovering them.

-I had enough of dividing my email inbox between work emails and newsletters—which I think require a completely different mindset.
+I had enough of dividing my email inbox between work emails and newsletters — which I think require a completely different mindset.
 Separating them completely sounded like an ideal plan to me!

 ## Overheard